-The table above contains data for eight claims.
-Six medical-only claims have been grouped together while the two temporary disability claims are listed separately.
-For the purposes of this example, the threshold for primary losses is $15,000.
+The table shown above contains data for eight claims: a group of six medical-only claims and two temporary disability claims.
+For the purposes of this example, the threshold for primary losses is assumed to be $17,000.

 Actual Incurred Losses

-The last two columns on the far right side of the worksheet contain data regarding your incurred losses.
-These are workers compensation benefits (medical expenses and disability payments) your insurer has paid to injured workers on your behalf.
-Losses include reserves for claims that remain open.
-A reserve is an amount your insurer has set aside for a future payment.
+The last two columns contain data applicable to your incurred losses.
+These are the workers compensation benefits (medical expenses and disability payments) your insurer has paid to injured workers on your behalf.
+For claims that remain open, the loss amount may include a reserve (money your insurer has set aside for future payments).

-Actual Incurred Losses means the losses you have sustained with regard to the claim (or group of claims) indicated.
-Actual Primary Losses represents the portion of your total losses that are considered primary losses.
+Actual Incurred Losses means the amount that has been paid for the claim (or group of claims) indicated.
+Actual Primary Losses represents that portion of your total losses that's considered primary losses.
 When Actual Primary Losses are subtracted from Actual Incurred Losses, the result is Actual Excess Losses.
 Only a portion of excess losses is used for experience rating.

 Experience Rating Adjustment

-In many states medical-only claims are subject to an Experience Rating Adjustment (ERA).
+In many states, medical-only claims are subject to an Experience Rating Adjustment (ERA).
 When the ERA applies, only 30% of the claim amount is used for experience rating.
 The remaining 70% is ignored.
-The ERA applies to claims that generate medical expenses only.
-It does not apply to claims that result in disability payments.
+The ERA does not apply to claims that result in disability payments.